 Experts in NYU Langone’s Bloodless Medicine and Surgery Program use a variety of techniques to limit or avoid the use of blood transfusions and blood products during surgery or other medical procedures.
 These strategies, known as bloodless surgery or patient blood management, are aimed at minimizing the use of donor blood or blood products such as red blood cells, white blood cells, plasma, and platelets.

-Patients who avoid receiving blood transfusions have fewer infections and allergic reactions, a faster recovery, and a shorter hospital stay.
+Research shows that people who avoid receiving blood transfusions have fewer infections and allergic reactions, a faster recovery, and a shorter hospital stay.
 They can also have fewer complications after surgery.
-A bloodless approach to treatment is beneficial as it prevents exposure to blood-borne viruses and infections.
+A bloodless approach to treatment also helps prevent exposure to blood-borne viruses and infections.

 Many people prefer not to have blood transfusions for religious, medical, or personal reasons.
 Our team believes in supporting your right as a patient to make informed decisions involving your care.
 We respect your beliefs and work with you to accommodate individual blood management needs and preferences.